 Why We Don’t Care About Hard Work

 No one prefers the guy who works hard over the girl who works efficiently and gives better results.
 You may say, she worked hard to be so efficient- but the author admits that he has always put 100% effort into everything he does.
-He has always worked hard, but hasn’t really worked smart.
+He has always worked hard, but hadn’t learned to work smart.

 The point of the book is that you have to focus your hard work on the important, specific small things in order to succeed.
-Too often, people focus on tons of unnecessary things (like hard work).
-They work hard, but they never get ahead.
+Too often, people focus on tons of unnecessary things.
+Like hard work.
+People work hard, but they never get ahead.